Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Introduction

 Our paper proceeds as follows.
 In Section \ref{sec:BCMs}, we discuss BCMs on networks.
+In Section \ref{sec3}, we present our NBCMs both without and with network adaptation.
 In Section \ref{sec:nbc}, we introduce our NBCMs.
-In Section \ref{sec: rewiring_opinions}, we introduce an adaptive-network NBCM with rewiring through transitive homophily.
-In Section \ref{sec:opinion_empirics}, we examine the behavior of our adaptive NBCM.
-In Section \ref{multilayer}, we introduce a two-layer model in which we couple our NBCM with a compartmental model of disease spread.
-In Section \ref{results}, we examine the behavior of our multilayer opinion--disease model.
-Finally, in Section \ref{conclusions}, we summarize our results and discuss various extensions of our research.
+We formulate both a neighborhood DW (NDW) model and a neighborhood HK (NHK) model.
+In Section \ref{sec: rewiring_opinions}, we incorporate an edge-rewiring mechanism for network adaptation into our NDW and NHK models.
+In this rewiring mechanism, the mean neighbor opinions of nodes affect the establishment and severing of edges.
+In Section \ref{sec:opinion_empirics}, we examine the behavior of our adaptive NDW model.
+We present the results of simulations of our {non-adaptive} NDW model on time-independent networks in Section \ref{oppy}, present the results of simulations of our adaptive NDW model in Section \ref{sec:op_network}, discuss the effects of parameters on opinion dynamics in Section \ref{new-c}, discuss simulations of our adaptive NDW model with homophilic rewiring on different types of networks in Section \ref{new-d}, and examine the effects of network size on the qualitative dynamics of our adaptive NDW model in Section \ref{new-e}.
+In Section \ref{conclusions}, we summarize our results and discuss various extensions of our {work}.
 Our code is available at \url{https://bitbucket.org/neighborhood-bounded-confidence-model-of-opinion-dynamics}.